ranveerchaudhary/Cipher/README.md

 ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)

-<p>The capabilities of neural networks have been harnessed to analyze password strength within Cipher.
-While earlier versions included this feature, they relied on simple if-else statements to categorize passwords based on their strength.
-Although seemingly functional, this approach can, in many cases, misrepresent password strength, introducing a potential security flaw.
+<p>Why use neural networks instead of simple conditional statements in categorizing password strength?
+The latter can misrepresent it, leading to potential security flaws.
+For instance, while "abcd12345" seems weak for conditional statements, "Abcd@1234" is strong.
+Cipher utilizes neural networks for accurate password strength analysis.

-To address this limitation, a neural network has been integrated into Cipher's latest version.
-The neural network is trained on a custom dataset curated by Ranveer, categorized into three labels: weak, medium, and strong.
+The neural network was trained on a custom dataset curated by Ranveer, categorized into three labels: weak, medium, and strong.
 The dataset encompasses passwords from various sources, including infamous leaked <a href = "https://en.wikipedia.org/wiki/RockYou#Data_breach" >RockYou passwords</a> and other leaked passwords found on the internet, these passwords were then scraped using <a href = "https://www.crummy.com/software/BeautifulSoup/" >BeautifulSoup</a>.
 Additionally, passwords generated using Cipher and the QRNG were included.

-Curating the dataset posed a unique challenge during the scraping process, as passwords, when used in the generation process, could contain commas.
+Curating the dataset posed a unique challenge during the scraping process, as passwords could contain commas.
 To mitigate potential issues with CSV (Comma-Separated Values), we transitioned to TSV (Tab-Separated Values) by switching the delimiter.
 This ensured that passwords with commas were preserved without disrupting the dataset.

 >Even if you don't use a cipher, always include a comma in your password.
 It will break the CSV format if your password ever gets leaked.

-The processed data was then input into a meticulously designed neural network implemented using Keras.
-The model underwent extensive training over hundreds of epochs, with hyperparameters finely tuned to capture the intricate non-linear patterns associated with password strength.
+The data was fed into a meticulously designed Keras neural network, trained extensively over hundereds of epochs with finely tuned hyperparameters to capture the intricate non-linear patterns associated with password strength.
 The result?
-A cutting-edge password analysis system that precisely evaluates the robustness of the generated password, and if Cipher says it's strong, then it's really strong — even by military standards.</p>
+A cutting-edge password analysis system that precisely evaluates the robustness of generated passwords, and if Cipher says it's strong, then it's really strong — even by military standards.</p>

 <div align = "center">
   <img src = "https://github.com/ranveerchaudhary/Cipher/blob/main/readme-assets/weakpasscipher.png">